Intercepts of Communication (Wiretap)

 We can help you figure out how the Florida Security of Communications Act might impact your criminal case, result in the exclusion of evidence in a pending criminal or civil case, or result in an award of money damages after a civil lawsuit is filed.

-If you were accused of illegally wiretapping or eavesdropping, then call (813) 250-0500 to discuss your case.
+If you were accused of illegally wiretapping or eavesdropping, then contact us to discuss your case.

 In many of these cases, the person who allegedly commits the crime lives outside the State of Florida, but the alleged victims of the crime reside in the state of Florida.
 In those cases, the issue is whether the case can be prosecuted only in the Defendant’s home state, or whether the crime can be prosecuted in the alleged victim’s home state.